Note-Taking Assistance - Policy and Procedure

 - Students are expected to attend class to determine if a note-taker is necessary in a class.

 - A confirmation email will be sent to the student’s Kent State email for each class in which note-taking assistance has been requested.
 If the student has attended class and feels a note-taker is still required, they must confirm their need by completing the steps contained within the confirmation email.
 If the student does not complete the confirmation process, the accommodation of note-taking assistance may be dropped for each unconfirmed class.
-Please note, students may re-add their request for note-taking assistance at any time during the semester through SAS Online Services.
+Please note, students may re-add their request for note-taking assistance at any time during the semester through Access KSU.

 - Students should contact the Note-Taking Coordinator if notes have not been received after three weeks of the confirmed note-taking request, if notes are inadequate or not received weekly.